 Of course, the diagnosis of a disease that may well be terminal is isolating enough, but I don’t think this is the whole story.
 I don’t think this is the only reason for the loneliness.

-Undoubtedly, the pink ribbon culture has been a vehicle for a lot of good.
+Pink ribbon culture has been a vehicle for a lot of good.
 It has helped to bring breast cancer out of the closet.
+However, as almost everyone knows, there is also a lot of discontent today about how the pink ribbon culture has failed.

-Perhaps this lack of attention to those living with metastatic breast cancer is the greatest failure of all.
+This lack of attention to those living with metastatic breast cancer is the greatest failure of all.

 Pink ribbon culture seems to prefer to primarily portray the feel-good stories.
 The media has certainly perpetuated this fairy-tale-ending type portrayal.
-It seems every time you turn around another celebrity is putting a “happy face on breast cancer.”
+It seems every time you turn around another celebrity is putting a happy face on breast cancer.
 In and of itself, there’s nothing wrong with this.

 Who doesn’t love a feel good story?